MicrosoftDocs/winrt-api/windows.media.playback/mediaplaybacksession_ismirroring.md

 # Windows.Media.Playback.MediaPlaybackSession.IsMirroring

 ## -description
-Gets or sets a value indicating whether the content of the media playback session is currently being mirrored.
+Gets or sets a value indicating whether the content of the media playback session is currently being mirrored horizontally.

 ## -property-value
-True if the content of the media playback session is currently being mirrored; otherwise, false.
+True if the content of the media playback session is currently being mirrored horizontally; otherwise, false.

 ## -remarks